SunGard-Labs/sg-protractor-tools/README.md

 sgpt.scroll.scrollTo(...);
 ```

 The library's functions are split up by their domain, e.g. all functions relating to resizing windows are grouped under the `sgpt.resize` object.
+Take a look at the [docs](docs) folder for more information.

 ## Examples